 - I’ve made this recipe using red peppers and orange peppers.
 I think they can be used interchangeably, but I really liked the orange peppers the best!

 - As mentioned above, I wouldn’t recommend substituting in taco seasoning.
 I think you really need to use the fajita spices for the best flavor of this dish.

-- Want extra crunch?
-Serve with some tortilla chips!
+- Want some added crunch?
+Serve with your favorite tortilla chips!

 - Since this is loaded with lots of fajita ingredients, I don’t think you need to serve this with any side items.
 If you really want something on the side, I think a light salad would be great!

 If you made this recipe and enjoyed it I’d be so appreciative for a 5-star review!Print

 Chicken fajita pasta combines all the savory flavors of fajitas in a cheesy pasta!
 Loaded with chicken, corn, beans, onions, and a homemade enchilada sauce.
 Baked cheesy and delicious!

 - Prep Time: 10 minutes

 - Cook Time: 25 minutes